junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 The car honks gently once, from ten steps away.
 Sam nudges him playfully.
 Dean rolls his eyes more dramatically, but walks back to the car -- to Cas, and sits into the driver seat.

-Sam goes back to his video-talking phone and the dog, and Dean heads out for a short drive.
+Sam goes back to his video-talking phone -- which, isn't really that common to see in 2010, but who knows, maybe Gabriel just kept this up for Sam's sake -- and the dog, and Dean heads out for a short drive.

 As it turns out, having a heart-to-heart when the other party is the car is way easier than talking to a human, Dean Winchester finds out.
 Without feeling the weight of a pair of blue, blue eyes staring down -- even though he's not going to admit how much he misses them -- it feels the words can form so much easier when he can just stare outside the windshield.

 He does have enough practice like this with Baby.
-And with Castiel, it becomes natural.
+And now with Cas, it feels natural.

 Cas tells him about ten times the other version of him died for Dean, all the ones Sam has witnessed and believed.
-And then his final one, then Dean's final moments.
+And then his final one, then TV-Dean's final moment.

 Dean's quiet for a long stretch of the road, they almost make the whole detour to Colorado instead of just a local quick run down around Lebanon like Dean initially planned, it's Cas taking them both back.

 "How much of those are real?
-I mean, imagining that's really you in those positions?"
+I mean, imagining that's really you in those moments?"
 Dean manages to ask in the end, his voice broken.
 His hands on the wheels are the only things keeping him composed.

 "Saving you, and saving the world, whatever it takes?"
 Castiel's voice comes out clear and steady, "All of it.
 Why do you think I'd sacrifice everything for you last year?
 I fell for you, Dean.
-Do you think that's a one-time deal?"
+Do you think that's a one-time thing?"

 Dean swallows hard.
 He presses his forehead on the wheel, closing his eyes, putting his lips on the car's wheel, like he did probably a million times with Baby before.